ZornLab/Mona/README.md

 mona("Desktop/my_dataset")
 ```

-Once finished, if you edited the metadata use 'Save dataset' to preserve your changes.
+Once finished, if metadata was edited use 'Save dataset' to preserve your changes.
 Your current settings and gene sets can be saved separately with 'Save session'.

 ## Label transfer